JL-III/Stats/README.md

 keeps track of unique login counts for the day

 ## Reason for Creation
-Though, plugins like this already exist, I thought it would be fun to build up myself.
+Although plugins like this already exist, I thought it would be fun to build one myself.

 ## TODO
 - keep track of the day